No rescue flights have taken off from Kabul airport in at least 8 hours

 The State Department was preparing Friday to ramp up the evacuation of U.S. citizens and vulnerable Afghans from Kabul as thousands of terrified men, women and children remained trapped at the city’s main airport amid a growing humanitarian crisis.

-For at least eight hours, no rescue flights have been able to take off from Hamid Karzai International Airport.
-Qatar, where the first batch of evacuees were taken, does not have the capacity to take any more, sources told NBC News.
+For at least eight hours, no rescue flights had been able to take off from Hamid Karzai International Airport because Qatar, where the first batch of evacuees were taken, does not have the capacity to take any more, sources told NBC News.

 The U.S. has been working with its NATO allies to find other locations in Europe as well as Asia that have the capability to take in and start processing the evacuees, the sources said.

-President Joe Biden, under fire for failing to anticipate the quick Taliban takeover of Afghanistan after the U.S. began pulling its troops out of the country, was expected to provide more details later Friday about what steps his administration is taking to restore order to the increasingly chaotic evacuation.
+President Joe Biden, under fire for failing to anticipate the quick Taliban takeover of Afghanistan after the U.S. began pulling its troops out of the country, said later Friday the evacuation flights were resuming and provided more details about what steps his administration is taking to restore order to the increasingly chaotic evacuation.

+So far, Biden said, the U.S. has evacuated approximately 13,000 people since last weekend and 18,000 since July, including a number of vulnerable Afghans.

 With the Taliban patrolling the perimeter of the airport and trying to stymie the exodus by blocking access roads and forcing escapees to present their papers at checkpoints, NATO called on Afghanistan’s new leaders to “respect and facilitate their safe and orderly departure, including through Hamid Karzai International Airport in Kabul.”